An edutech solution to scale DEI training

 From my teammates

-"Working with Sebastien as the design lead for ToBeYou.sg was wonderful.
+"Working with Sebastien as the Design Lead for ToBeYou.sg was wonderful.
 He was able to zoom out to design innovation and immersive experiences for the players and facilitators, while also zooming in to make sure every single detail and pixel was just right."

 Gaurav Keethi